It Takes One: Birgit Urmson

 The book speaks about the ineffectual local opposition to the acquisition of land for American cemeteries.
 Yet when the American Battle Monuments Commission (ABMC) tried to override Italian riparian rights, they were unsuccessful.
 Why were the locals more successful in safeguarding their water rather than their land?

 I recall nothing in archives that directly addresses the issue of property rights versus riparian rights but perhaps the answer lies in local politics.
+Water rights in Italy are just as sacrosanct as in any other Mediterranean country.
 The political economy of the region, where peasants lived on and worked land owned by others, was reformed shortly after war’s end.
 As a result, the baronial class lost much of its “clout” and was powerless to oppose the land grab.
 The workers, on the other hand, had been exposed to Communist anti-American propaganda and likely held that local authorities acceding to such expropriation demands were a form of humiliation.
 Hence, resistance on the part of local authorities with respect to granting water allotment would have been politically advantageous.

 John Kellum Smith and Michael Rapuano’s design for the cemetery at Impruneta created a landscape for contemplation.
 This plan was superseded by the overarching vision of the American Battle Monuments Commission (ABMC).
 How much leeway were American designers given to interpret the war?